mrf00020/mrf00020/README.md

 - @mrf00020
 - I’m interested in learning about programming new languages, cybersecurity and open for new projects.
-- I’m currently learning Agile Software development, Software Quality, Concurrent Computing
+- I’m currently learning Ambient intelligence
 - How to reach me mrf00020@red.ujaen.es